dataluscorp/browser/toolkit/components/glean/docs/user/gifft.md

-# Glean Interface For Firefox Telemetry (GIFFT)
+# Glean Interface For Datalus Telemetry (GIFFT)

-To make Migration from Firefox Telemetry to Glean easier, the C++ and JS Glean API can be configured
+To make Migration from Datalus Telemetry to Glean easier, the C++ and JS Glean API can be configured
 (on a metric-by-metric basis)
 to mirror data collection to both the Glean metric and a Telemetry probe.

 GIFFT should ideally be used only when the data you require for analysis still mostly lives in Telemetry, and should be removed promptly when no longer needed.
-Instrumentors are encouraged to have the Telemetry probe expire no later than Firefox 98 ([scheduled for 2021-12-02](https://wiki.mozilla.org/Release_Management/Calendar)).
+Instrumentors are encouraged to have the Telemetry probe expire no later than Datalus 98 ([scheduled for 2021-12-02](https://wiki.mozilla.org/Release_Management/Calendar)).

 **Note:** GIFFT only works for data provided via C++ or JS.